-The Fire Modeling Services Framework is scheduled for a 2022 release initially available to the Interagency Fuels Treatment Decision Support System (IFTDSS) and the Wildland Fire Decision Support System (WFDSS) followed by access to other applications.
-The initial release will include the following wildland fire models used in current Decision Support Systems (DSS).
+The FMSF is scheduled for a 2022 release initially available to the Interagency Fuels Treatment Decision Support System (IFTDSS) and the Wildland Fire Decision Support System (WFDSS) followed by access to other applications.
+The initial release will include the following wildland fire behavior and effects models:

-Basic (aka Flammap)
+- Basic (aka FlamMap)

-FARSITE (Fire Area Simulator)
+- FARSITE (Fire Area Simulator)

-FSPro (Fire Spread Probability
+- FSPro (Fire Spread Probability)

-Spatial FOFEM (First Order Fire Effects Model)
+- Spatial FOFEM (First Order Fire Effects Model) – Tree Mortality